Loading...

 (e.g., MySong.pdf -> MySong_stop.mid)

 Only MIDI files of type 0 (single track) are allowed.
 All commands are sent at once without considering the timing.
-Therefore, no music can be sent, only commands to configure the environment.
+Thus, this cannot be used to send music, only commands to configure the environment.